atom-dispencer/CodenameTeabag/README.md

 *Right, did you watch it?
 Yes?
 Good.*

 This is not a generic tutorial, which is why I call it a guide instead.
-I am going to arm you with the skills you need to "escape tutorial-hell" - a terrible place where you spend
+I am going to arm you with the skills you need to "escape tutorial-hell" - a state where you spend all
-    your time copying from tutorials, never knowing what you're doing, never learning the skills to work on your own.
+    your time copying from tutorials without truly learning In tutorial-hell, you are unable to write anything original because the tutorials have not taught you to do more than blindly copy.

+**Copying is not learning.
+To learn, you must practise.**

-In this *guide*, we will build a **T**ext-**B**ased **A**dventure **G**ame, just like I did back-in-the-day,
+*Together* in this *guide*, we will build a **T**ext-**B**ased **A**dventure **G**ame, just like I did
-    but I'm also going to show you *how to think for yourself and get help*.
+    back-in-the-day, but I'm also going to show you how to think for yourself and get help on your own.
-Throughout there will be sections where you have to look things up or use your initiative.
+Throughout, there will be sections where you have to look things up or use your initiative.
-This may be challenging but I'll guid you through. ***Do not skip these sections.***
+This may be challenging but I'll guide you through.
+***Do not skip these sections.***

 You *do* want to escape tutorial-hell...
 Right?